Killygarry GAA: History

 The Killygarry club area as it now stands had a football club down the years before the formation of the present club in 1966 but these teams went out of existence.
 Still the Killygarry area produced many players for neighbouring clubs (and county too).
 There were schoolboy football games between Killygarry, Crubany, Castletara and Swellan played at venues such as Crowe's Rock or behind Fitzpatrick's shop.
 These were played several times a year and continued at various age levels to eighteen or so.

 Around the late 50s/early 60s a number of promising minor players were coming along and the idea of playing for a club team under the Killygarry name was tossed around.
 Enthusiasm was high and after a few meetings Killygarry GFC was born.

 Killygarry GAA Club was formed in 1966 when young football enthusiasts from the Killygarry hinterland who were playing with local teams like Lavey, Drumalee, Cavan Gaels, Laragh and Ballinagh, held a meeting in Killygarry National School.

-The first chairman of the club was Mikey McCabe and he was assisted by Francie McDermott as secretary.

 The club entered the junior ranks and its first game in 1966 was against Cavan Gaels on Narrack's Hill.

 In the space of a few years the team worked their way up through the ranks.
 They won the Intermediate Championship in 1970 by beating Cootehill in the final.
 They were promoted to Senior and the following year 1971 saw them reach the Senior Championship final where they were defeated by the Crosserlough team of that time.
 On 8 May 1988, the Killygarry Athletic Grounds were opened in Crubany.
 The club went into the ‘90s with similar expectations to that of the original team, winning the Junior title again in 1990 by beating Kildallan in the final.
 The club also won many underage titles in the same decade.
 The next big win was in 1998 when they won the Intermediate Championship beating Denn in the final.
 They went on to achieve the double that year by winning the Division 2 League, beating Shercock in the final.